 Each classroom teacher will inform the students of their tardy policy including consequences and rewards.
-Students who do not respond to their individual classroom policies and continue to be tardy to class will be referred to the school's Dean of Students for further assistance.
+Students who do not respond to their individual classroom policies and continue to be tardy to class will be referred to counseling for further assistance.